HashimThePassionate/django-development/readme.md

 ```
 django-admin --version
 ```
-- Note we got error this error
+- Note we got error like this
 <pre>
 'django-admin' is not recognized as an internal or external command, operable program or batch file.